Home All Recipes Appetizers Directory Fava Beans with Tuscan Pecorino

 A classic Tuscan spring antipasto of tender fava beans, diced Pecorino, toasted walnuts, and extra virgin olive oil, served with rustic simplicity and elegant balance.

-Fava beans with Tuscan Pecorino and toasted walnuts
+Fava beans with diced Tuscan Pecorino, toasted walnuts and extra virgin olive oil

 Recipe Overview